-^{} The number of samples varies between years due to the presence/absence of flow at individual monitoring sites
+The number of samples varies between years due to the presence/absence of flow at individual monitoring sites

-As shown of Figure 22 below water median Nitrate-N trigger level exceedances during 2019-20 were recorded at 4 hill-fed sites within the Scheme area (Hawkins River (IS1), Waianiwaniwa River (IS2), Hororata River (IS4) and Selwyn River (SWSH), while 95th percentile exceedances were recorded at two in-Scheme sites (Hawkins River (IS1) and Hororata River (IS4)), and at one upstream site (Waianiwaniwa (US2).
-Median Nitrate-N and 95th percentile triggers were exceeded at five lowland sites (Selwyn River upstream and downstream (SF3 and SF4), Doyleston Drain source (SF7) and Harts Creek upstream and downstream (SF8 and T8)).
-Lowland sites recording trigger level exceedances during the 2019-20 year were the same as those exceeding trigger levels during the previous year.
+As shown of Figure 22 below, surface water median Nitrate-N trigger level exceedances during 2020-21 were recorded at 2 hill-fed sites within the Scheme area (Waianiwaniwa River (IS2) and Selwyn River at SH1 (SWSH)), while 95th percentile exceedances were recorded at two in-Scheme sites (Hawkins River (IS1) and Waianiwaniwa River (IS2)).
+Median Nitrate-N and 95th percentile triggers were exceeded at five lowland sites (Selwyn River spring source and downstream (SF3 and T3), Doyleston Drain source (SF7) and Harts Creek upstream and downstream (SF8 and T8)).
+Lowland sites recording trigger level exceedances during the 2020-21 year were the same as those exceeding trigger levels during the previous two seasons.

-Although exceeding triggers at some sites, 2019-20 Nitrate-N concentrations at hill-fed sites were within the range recorded historically.
-The single exception was at the Waianiwaniwa River site upstream of the CPW Scheme (US2) where the 2019-20 95th percentile Nitrate-N concentration was marginally higher than that previously recorded11.
-Annual median and 95th percentile Nitrate-N concentrations at all spring-fed sites during 2019-20 were within the historical range, except for the Selwyn River downstream (T3) site were median and 95th percentile concentrations were the highest recorded (but consistent with ongoing temporal trends, see Figure 25 below).
+Although exceeding triggers at some sites, 2021-21 Nitrate-N concentrations at hill-fed sites were within the range recorded historically.
+The single exception was at the Hawkins River site upstream of the CPW Scheme (US1) where the 2020-21 median Nitrate-N concentration was marginally higher (0.04 g/m3) than that previously recorded.
+Annual median Nitrate-N concentrations in lowland streams were the highest recorded to date at the Selwyn River spring source (SF3), Doyleston Drain source (SF7), Harts Creek source (SF8) and the Selwyn River downstream site (T3).
+2020-21 annual 95th percentile Nitrate-N concentrations were the highest recorded at the Selwyn River spring source (SF3), LII River downstream (T2) and Selwyn River downstream (T3) sites, but consistent with ongoing temporal trends (see Figure 25 below).